 Do not reply, even if you recognize the sender as a well-known business or financial institution.
 If you have an account with this institution, contact them directly and verify the email's information to avoid online phishing scams.

-Do not click any links provided in these emails (or cut and paste them into a browser).
-This may download viruses to your computer, or at best, confirm your email address to phishers.
+Do not click links in these emails (or cut and paste them into a browser).
+This may download viruses to your computer or, at best, confirm your email address to phishers.

 Do not open any attachments.
 If you receive an attachment you are not expecting, confirm that they sent the message and meant to send an attachment.